istio/istio.io/content/en/docs/tasks/observability/distributed-tracing/configurability/index.md

     reporting.
 This can be useful in limiting trace data storage specially if you're collecting traces at ingress gateways.

-1. Add custom tags in spans.
+1. Adding custom tags in spans.
 These tags can be added based on static literal values, environment values or fields from request headers.
 This can be used to inject additional information in spans specific to your environment.